rowin1/Pokemon-Showdown-Enhanced-Tooltips/README.md

 ![Screenshot](/screenshots/screenshot-PSET.png)

 ### Installation
-- [Download](https://github.com/rowin1/Pokemon-Showdown-Enhanced-Tooltips/archive/master.zip) the latest version of Pokemon Showdown Enhanced Tooltips
+- [Download](https://chrome.google.com/webstore/detail/pok%C3%A9mon-showdown-enhanced/ehfemiiogehggdcmnpinokioccpijcfc) the latest version of Pokemon Showdown Enhanced Tooltips from the Chrome web store.
-- Extract Pokemon-Showdown-Enhanced-Tooltips-master and drag and drop the "Pokemon Showdown Enhanced Tooltips" folder into your Chrome extension page.
-Make sure your Chrome is in developer mode (upper right toggle when on the extension page)

 ### Contributing
 Bug reports and pull requests are welcome!
 If you'd like to request a feature, please open an issue.
 This project is intended to be a safe, welcoming space for collaboration.